 modules-load.d — Configure kernel modules to load at boot

-kernel modules to load during boot in a static list.
+modules to load during boot in a static list.
+Each configuration

 Note that it is usually a better idea to rely on the automatic

-module loading by PCI IDs, USB IDs, DMI IDs
+module loading by PCI IDs, USB IDs, DMI IDs or similar triggers

 configuration like this.
-In fact, most modern kernel modules are prepared
+In fact, most modern kernel modules are

 The configuration files should simply contain a list of kernel module names to load, separated by newlines.
 Empty lines and lines whose first non-whitespace character is # or ; are ignored.

 order of precedence, as listed in the SYNOPSIS section above.
 Files must have the

 .conf" extension.
 Files in